Human behavior can be defined in many ways:

 To help maintain learner motivation, instructors should:

 Praise is the expression of approval.
-It stimulates the reward and pleasure centers of the brain and provides feedback to learners, benefiting them.
+It stimulates the brain's reward and pleasure centers and provides valuable feedback to learners.

 Tips for instructors: